The Essential Characteristics of Learning

 - S - Strive to be the best you can be

-- H - Happiness in learning and life
+- H - Happiness- enjoy learning and achieving

 - I – Imagine what we can achieve